 How it works

-If you’re brand new to Python, check out this Absolute Beginner’s Guide to Python which outlines the most basic elements of Python to give you a primer.
+If you’re brand new to Python, check out this Absolute Beginner’s Guide to Python which outlines the most basic elements of Python.

 It then selects a random number between 1 and 9, using Python’s

 random.randint() function.
-Once the number is selected, the program looks back to see which fortune is assigned to the number chosen.
+Once the number is selected, the program looks back to see which fortune is assigned to the number chosen and lets you know what fate has in store.

 Looking for more detail?
 Let’s break this down: